vindasna/GeoLab/README.md

 If you want to reproduce the result of the paper, the semi-ground truth is in the SGT folder.

-## Apply SupWMA model trained on ESBA atlas
+## Apply SupWMA model trained with ESBA atlas